Shivam96530/AI-Investment-Research-Agent/README.md

 The frontend also displays the company's **official logo** automatically, fetched from the Brandfetch API (free tier) using the company name.

 > **Disclaimer:** Not financial advice.
 For educational use only.

 ---

+## Production-Ready Key Features

+This agent is fully production-ready and built with robustness in mind.
+Key completed features include:

+- 🔍 **Native Google Search Grounding**: Integrates Gemini's native search grounding tool to perform live, real-time web searches up to 2026.
+This ensures the AI always analyzes using up-to-date, real-world data instead of relying strictly on static training data.
+- 🖼️ **Robust Multi-Provider Logo Fallback**: Replaces the single logo API call with a progressive frontend fallback system.
+It sequentially requests high-resolution logos from **Clearbit (512px)** -> **Brandfetch CDN** -> **Google Favicons (256px)**, seamlessly catching loading errors to display a crisp logo for almost any company.
+- 🛡️ **Resilient Zod Validation**: Handled edge-case validation errors by converting strict enum checks (like risk levels and recommendations) to resilient strings, and prompting the model to generate realistic calculations/estimates (marked with `(Est.)`) instead of failing with "Not Publicly Available".
+- ☁️ **Vercel & Render Readiness**: Optimised backend structure (`export default app`) for serverless/edge deployments on Vercel and configured automatic health endpoints for Render services.

+---